 The experiment gave the campus community a chance to see what a difference no-impact living can have on your quality of life.

 The experiment focused on one issue each day which culminated with a debrief on what impact the week made on individuals.

 The issues were consumption, trash, transportation, food, energy, and water.

-On Thursday, April 21, EcoRollins and the Sustainability Program hosted an Earth Day celebration that offered many delicious treats, including an organic popcorn bar, and organic mint iced tea.
-They brought in informational and local vendors, including the Journey's End Animal Sanctuary, Ten Thousand Villages, Bajalia and the Florida School of Holistic Living/Homegrown Coop.
-WPRK provided the music.
-And, in honor of Earth Day, Dining Services offered organic and vegetarian meals throughout the week, and turned out the lights and offered no to-go containers for the entire day.
+EcoRollins and the Sustainability Program host an Earth Day celebration that offers many delicious treats, including an organic popcorn bar, and organic mint iced tea.
+They bring in informational and local vendors, including the Journey's End Animal Sanctuary, Ten Thousand Villages, Bajalia and the Florida School of Holistic Living/Homegrown Coop.
+WPRK provides the music.
+And, in honor of Earth Day, Dining Services offers organic and vegetarian meals throughout the week, turned out the lights and offered no to-go containers for the entire day.

 Rollins Cares about our students and our community and collaborates with the Earth Day festivities.
 Not only could you sign up to receive a Rollins Cares tshirt, but also enjoy an organic trail mix.